carloskiki/rfcs/text/0000-cargo-supported-targets.md

 In the future, having all build dependencies support all targets could be enforced to ensure that a crate can be built on any host.
 This is left as a [future possibility](#restrict-build-dependencies).

-## Target specific dependencies
+## Platform-specific dependencies
-[target-specific-dependencies]: #target-specific-dependencies
+[platform-specific-dependencies]: #platform-specific-dependencies

-Target specific dependencies are dependencies under the `[target.**]` table.
+Platform-specific dependencies are dependencies under the `[target.**]` table.
 This includes normal dependencies, build-dependencies, and dev-dependencies.

-When target-specific dependencies are declared, the target preconditions under which they are declared must be a subset of each dependency's `supported-targets`.
+When platform-specific dependencies are declared, the conditions under which they are declared must be a subset of each dependency's `supported-targets`.
 For example, a dependency declared under `[target.'cfg(target_os = "linux")'.dependencies]`
 must at least support the `linux` OS.

-For regular dependencies and dev-dependencies, it suffices for a target-specific dependency to support the _intersection_ of the package's supported-targets, and the target preconditions it is declared under.
+For regular dependencies and dev-dependencies, it suffices for a platform-specific dependency to support the _intersection_ of the package's supported-targets, and the target conditions it is declared under.
 For example:
 ```toml
 [package]